coldbox-modules/cbfs/readme.md

 The available storage providers are:

-- `LocalProvider@cbfs` - A local file system storage provider.
+- `Local` - A local file system storage provider.
-- `RamProvider@cbfs` - An in-memory file storage provider.
+- `Ram` - An in-memory file storage provider.
-- `S3Provider@cbfs` - An Amazon S3, Rackspace, Digital Ocean or Google Cloud Storage provider.
+- `S3` - An Amazon S3, Rackspace, Digital Ocean or Google Cloud Storage provider.
+(Beta)
+- `CacheBox` - Leverages ANY caching engine as a virtual file system.
+If you use a distributed cache like Couchbase, Redis, or Mongo, then you will have a distributed file system.
+(Coming...)

 ## Configuration